akash-55/akash-55/README.md

 # <p align="center">Hi there 👋, I'm Akash
-## I’m Studying Master of Computer and Information Sciences at Auckland University of Technology.
+## Recent graduate with a Master of Computer and Information Sciences at Auckland University of Technology.

 ## Skills: